openresty/orbpf-ko/README.md

 See our [Ylang blog post series](https://blog.openresty.com/en/ylang-intro-part1/) for more details.

-Most of the safety and halting guarentees are implemented in higher level compilers like Ylang at compile time instead of in a fatty, slow and limited in-kernel verifier.
+Some of the safety and halting guarentees are implemented in higher level compilers like Ylang at compile time instead of relying on the in-kernel verifier at load time.

 # How to build